Emmotes/ic_spoilers/docs/thedarkurge.md

 # Basic Information

-Dark Urge will be the new champion in the Festival of Fools event on 6 March 2024.
+The Dark Urge will be the new champion in the Festival of Fools event on 6 March 2024.

 <span class="champStatsTableColumn">
     <span class="champStatsTableRow">